-It is hard to imagine what this lush landscape must have looked like in 1862, when Osgood Mackenzie began to carve out a walled garden on the barren, rocky land beside the loch.
+It is hard to imagine what this lush landscape must have looked like in 1862 when Osgood Mackenzie began to carve out a walled garden on the barren, rocky land beside the loch.
 Mackenzie was the son of Sir Francis Mackenzie, 5th Baronet and 12th laird of Gairloch.
-In 1862 his mother helped him purchase the estate of Inverewe and Kernsary, where he built a mansion in Scottish Baonial style and began to create a garden on a rocky headland jutting into Loch Ewe.
+In 1862 his mother helped him purchase the estate of Inverewe and Kernsary, where he built a mansion in Scottish Baronial style and began to create a garden on a rocky headland jutting into Loch Ewe.

 One of Osgood Mackenzie's strategies was to plant over 100 acres of woodland to screen the garden from the effects of the wind and help create a more moderate climate for the sub-tropical plants he hoped to introduce.

 The micro-climate created by the lochside location, and enhanced by the trees and low stone walls, means that Mackenzie could realise his vision of creating a garden where sub-tropical plants from around the world would not just survive, but thrive.
 Warmed by the sea currents, the gardens at Inverewe look like they've been transplanted from some exotic location and deposited on Scotland's rough and craggy west coast.

 The garden is a riot of colour from spring through late autumn and is known for its displays of rhododendron, which begin blooming as early as January and maintain their colour for most of the year.
 The walled gardens are at their best in summer.
 Winter interest is provided by the colourful rhododendron bark as well as a variety of native and non-native trees.